Course Outline

 Final Level: The Hero’s Arena – Build the Ultimate AI-Supported SDLC

-Mission: Teams apply all learned concepts to build a working SDLC loop for a mini-project.
+Mission: Teams apply all learned skills to build a functional SDLC loop for a mini-project.

 Key Activities: